SciML/Catalyst.jl/docs/src/catalyst_for_new_julia_users/intro_to_catalyst.md

 plot(sol)
 ```

-Here, the plot described the time evolution of the concentration of the species *X*, from its initial condition.
+Here, the plot shows the time evolution of the concentration of the species *X* from its initial condition.

 For more information about the numerical simulation package, please see the [DifferentialEquation documentation](https://diffeq.sciml.ai/stable/).
 For more information about the plotting package, please see the [Plots documentation](https://docs.juliaplots.org/stable/).